Matt Lucas: Later career

+In 2025 and 2026, Lucas returned again to the role of Monsieur Thénardier in Les Misérables: The Arena Concert Spectacular touring selected dates across the UK, Sweden, Ireland, Australia and Netherlands finishing at the Royal Albert Hall in London and Radio City Music Hall in New York City.

+In September 2026, Lucas will play Fagin in the West End revival of Oliver! for six weeks only at the Gielgud Theatre (temporarily covering for Simon Lipkin).

 Personal life

 Lucas is a patron of the Karen Morris Memorial Trust, a UK charity for leukaemia patients and their families.
 In April 2003, he appeared on Celebrity Who Wants to Be a Millionaire? and won £62,500 for the charity.

 Lucas is gay.
 He first suspected his sexuality at age seven.
 At a ceremony in Central London in December 2006, he entered into a civil partnership with Kevin McGee.
 In attendance were Barbara Windsor, Neil Tennant, Elton John, and Courtney Love.
 They separated and had their civil partnership dissolved through the High Court in 2008.

 Lucas was raised as Jewish but has variously described himself as an atheist and a "fairly secular Jew".
 In 2022, he was the subject of BBC's Who Do You Think You Are? and learned that many of his grandmother's cousins had been murdered in the Holocaust.
 His grandmother's cousin, Werner Goldschmidt, had lived with the family of diarist Anne Frank as a sub-tenant in Amsterdam in 1942.
-In the episode, it is disclosed that his cousin is mentioned by name in Anne’s diary, and was present in the apartment at the time of the family’s last night there, before they went into hiding.
+In the episode, it is disclosed that his cousin is mentioned by name in Anne's diary, and was present in the apartment at the time of the family's last night there, before they went into hiding.
 In 2021, 83 years after his grandmother left Berlin, Lucas obtained German citizenship.
+In February 2026, Lucas was followed on the London Underground by a pro-Palestinian supporter, who repeatedly shouted "Free Palestine" and called Lucas a "Zionist".
+The incident, captured on video, drew widespread media criticism; Lucas has rarely spoken publicly about Israel-Palestine matters, although he was a signatory to an open letter in October 2023 sent by Hollywood stars to President Biden, calling for the release of Israeli hostages.

 Lucas is an avid supporter of Arsenal Football Club.

 From 2012 to 2015, Lucas lived with his Bridesmaids co-star Rebel Wilson in West Hollywood.

+Lucas was appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to drama.

+Lucas has stated he is autistic and has ADHD.